The rise of talk radio proved a boon to more than Rush Limbaugh’s bank account.

 Conservative talkers still crowd the “most downloaded” lists, flexing their might in the digital landscape.

-The following 12 shows, in no particular order, offers smart banter for the modern conservative.
+The following list, in no particular order, offers smart banter for the modern conservative.
 Some serve up unabashedly red meat material.
 Others lean toward the center right.
 All are well worth your attention.

 Note: This reporter has appeared on a few of the shows listed below.